bowang-lab/simATAC/README.md

 ## Getting started

-We provided simATAC tutorial with examples and explanations about its functions and how to use them.
+We created a simATAC tutorial with examples and explanations about the provided functions and how to use them.
 This is a detailed document that introduces the main features of simATAC.